-Functional Design Through Algebra Course # 222500
+Functional Design Through Algebra

-1 Year Course: 10 credits
+Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: Pre-Calculus Grade Level (s): 11-12

-Prerequisite Pre-Calculus

-Grade Level 9-12

-CSU/UC Category С

-NCAA approved No

-Graduation Requirement Mathematics

 Description: In this engaging, hands-on course, students will discover the power of mathematical modeling with Algebraic functions.
 Through a variety of engineering design projects, students must utilize functions to optimize the outcome of each challenge.
 Students will see parallels between the mathematical modeling cycle (top image at right) and the engineering design process (bottom image at right) in each unit.
-Students will design parachutes, bungee jumps, boats, balloon rockets, a variety of water fountains, and, as a capstone project, a thermally resistant beverage container along with product proposal and pitch.
+Students will design parachutes, bungee jumps, boats. balloon rockets, a variety of water fountains, and, as a capstone project, a thermally resistant beverage container along with product proposal and pitch.
 Students will document calculations, graphical relationships, sketches of prototypes and final designs in an engineering notebook that includes summaries of each project and ideas for future redesigns.
 By building understanding of functions, graphs, equations, and algebraic relationships, students will see how mathematical understanding can verify optimal performance and design in a variety of applications.

-Geometry Course # 222200
+Geometry

-1 Year Course: 10 credits

-Prerequisite Algebra I

-Grade Level 9-12

-CSU/UC Category С

-NCAA approved Mathematics

-Graduation Requirement Mathematics
+Course #: 222200 Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: Algebra I Grade Level (s): 9-12